Axarva/dotfiles-2.0/README.md

 ### For Arch Linux and it's derivatives (make sure you have git installed): 🌇

-Note: THIS MAKES BACKUPS TOO, SO YEAH.
+THIS MAKES BACKUPS TOO, SO YEAH.
 JUST DO IT.
 DO IT!

 ```bash